Berlin: A City of Contradictions

 I noticed a small tray on the counter.
 This is where your coins are placed and the cashier then takes them.
 I went to sit down by the window.
 The restaurant was situated above the train platforms and I watched the trains go by.
 Nobody was going to bring the food to me, so I went back up to the counter to see if it was ready realizing I hadn’t ordered bier I got the other counterperson’s attention.
 She became increasingly flirtatious after I asked for a large beer.

 Returning to my table, it appeared I had company.
 Another table was brought closer to mine and for a moment I was miffed then realized I wasn’t in my home country and reminded myself to enjoy the experience whether good or bad.
 Making my way to the counter for a second time, my plate was waiting for me.
 The older woman grunted and walked away.
 The second woman playing coy and flashing a Cheshire cat smile handed me the stein.
 On my way back to my seat I felt eyes on me.
 Only the men were drinking beer, in smaller portions.
 It gave me a boost of confidence and internally screamed, “‘Murica!”
 The couple next to me moved two seats over and were replaced by a young bearded man whose backpack was as tall as him.
 We both raised our glasses and took a nice swig.

 Walking through Potsdam on my way to Park Sanssouci froze time.
-It was roughly 2km (1 mile and some change), while uncovering gems along way.
-Renting a bike is preferred, since once you arrive there are plenty of trails to check out.
+It was roughly 2km (1 mile and some change) while uncovering gems along the way.
+Renting a bike is preferred since once you arrive there are plenty of trails to check out.
 Wear some comfortable trainers, don’t forget your sunscreen, bring lots of water and pack a lunch because I promise you once you have laid your eyes on the acres of forests and gardens you will not want to leave.
-Palaces, monuments and a UNESCO heritage site!
+Palaces, monuments, and a UNESCO heritage site!
 Word.
 The best part?
 Admission is free.

 Wolfsburg: The VW Motherland